• Blog

 Craving pizza during your period

-Serotonin, a hormone that is produced in the center of the brainstem, can boost your mood.5 Foods rich in carbohydrates, such as pizza, increase serotonin levels in the brain,6 but not directly.
-According to Harvard Health, eating carbs helps your body produce insulin, which in turn gives tryptophan (the amino acid your brain uses to make serotonin) a better chance of reaching your brain.
-More nutritious carbohydrate options to grab throughout the day include complex carbs (think whole grains, legumes, vegetables and fruits).5
+Serotonin, a hormone produced in the center of the brainstem, can boost your mood.5 Breakfast foods rich in carbohydrates, such as waffles, can increase serotonin levels in the brain, but not directly.6 According to Harvard Health, eating complex carbohydrates (think whole grains, legumes, vegetables and fruits) can be a more nutritious way to achieve the same effect.5

 Craving sodium during your period

-Craving salt specifically during your period is fairly uncommon.
-What you’re likely craving is whatever the salt is on — a French fry, pretzel, potato chip or other snack-like food.
-And that craving could be due to craving carbs, or a serotonin deficiency, which we talked about above.
+You may think you’re craving salt during your period, but what you’re likely really craving is whatever the salt is on — French fries, pretzels, potato chips or other snack foods.
+And that craving could be due to craving carbs, or a serotonin deficiency, which we explained above.
 Another reason?
 You could be thirsty.
-Thirst changes are a symptom of PMS7 and some people crave salt when they’re dehydrated.
+Thirst changes are a symptom of PMS 7 and some people crave salt when they’re dehydrated.

 Craving orange juice during your period

-A 2017 study in Obstetrics & Gynecology Science showed the positive effect of calcium on PMS.8 Calcium can be found in many foods, such as milk, yogurt and cheese.1 Many foods also have calcium added.1 These include bread, cereal and orange juice.1 (Just look for the word “fortified” on your favorite brand of OJ.)
+A 2017 study in Obstetrics & Gynecology Science suggests a positive effect of calcium on PMS.8 Calcium can be found in many dairy products, such as cheese, milk and yogurt.2 Other foods, such as bread, cereal (and orange juice!) have calcium added.2 (Check the label to see if the word “fortified” appears on your favorite brand of OJ.)
 If you’re craving orange juice, this may be your body’s way of remembering how calcium benefited you the last time you had PMS.

 Craving sugar during your period